feltcute/ModdingDocsMGD/Doc/Reference/Asset/Music.rst

 **StoreCurrentBGM & PlayStoredBGM**
 ------------------------------------

-Using ``"StoreCurrentBGM"`` stores the currently playing BGM, while ``"PlayStoredBGM"`` changes the BGM to the song stored in the previous function.
+Using ``"StoreCurrentBGM"`` stores the actively playing BGM, while ``"PlayStoredBGM"`` changes the BGM to the song stored in the previous function.
 Used when making dreams to ensure it can non-destructively change the BGM for the duration of the dream event.

 .. code-block:: javascript

   "StoreCurrentBGM",
-  "...Some scenes later at the end of the dream/when the player wakes up..", "PlayStoredBGM"
+  "...
+Some scenes later at the end of the dream/when the player wakes up...", "PlayStoredBGM"